-The architecture of libxml2-wasm is shown as the following diagram.
+The architecture of libxml2-wasm is depicted in the following diagram.

-We compile the libxml2 C code into a web assembly module that uses a memory buffer as its heap.
+We compile the libxml2 C code into a web assembly module that utilizes a memory buffer as its heap.

-This allows us to store data and share it with Javascript.
+This enables us to store data and share it with JavaScript.

-However, the data are in the form of C struct
+However, the data is presented in the form of C struct

 s,

-we create some Javascript classes that wrap the data and provide convenient methods.
+we create JavaScript classes that encapsulate the data and provide user-friendly methods.

-The diagram illustrates how the XML's DOM structure is stored in the shared memory using many objects (C struct
+The diagram illustrates how the XML’s DOM structure is stored in the shared memory using numerous objects (C struct

 s and C strings).

-However, not all of these objects have a corresponding wrapper object on the Javascript side,
+Notably, not all these objects have corresponding wrapper objects on the JavaScript side,

-because only some nodes in the DOM structure may be accessed by its user.
+as only certain nodes within the DOM structure are accessible by its user.

-WebAssembly module does not have garbage collection, which means that the users are responsible to the memory management and have to explicitly free the memory they use.
+The WebAssembly module lacks garbage collection, WebAssembly module does not have garbage collection, meaning users are responsible for memory management and must explicitly free the memory they allocate.

-However, there is a clear ownership hierarchy among the objects, so the users only have to free the root object and not every single node.
-For instance, when a doc object is freed, all the nodes inside this doc are also freed.
+However, there exists a clear ownership hierarchy among objects, so users only need to free the root object rather than every individual node.
+For instance, when a doc object is freed, all the nodes within it are also freed.

 method from its wrapper: